NPTE-PTA

 Physical therapy management

-Determine the phase (acute vs subacute vs chronic) and make appropriate selection of interventions based on phase of healing
+Determine the phase (acute vs subacute vs chronic) and make an appropriate selection of interventions based on the phase of healing

 Tarsal tunnel syndrome

-Entrapment of posterior tibial nerve within tarsal tunnel
+Entrapment of the posterior tibial nerve within the tarsal tunnel

-Overuse injury due to tendonitis of posterior tibialis
+Overuse injury due to tendonitis of the posterior tibialis

 Symptoms

-Numbness and tingling in the sole of the foot, arch, or toes.
+Numbness and tingling in the sole, arch, or toes.

 Burning or shooting pain may radiate from the ankle to the foot or calf